lobneroO/PersonalRunningOrderTool/README.md

   This seems to be a Tkinter problem, which is the GUI Framework used for PRO.
   The program does not use horrific amounts of system resources, so I will not prioritize this highly for now.
   You should be able to close the program with chosen task manager, if it hasn't closed automatically.
+  * This will be fixed in version 0.4. *

 # Building the project
 The project releases are created with PyInstaller on Arch Linux and through Wine on Windows.